 I love the sights, sounds, and smells of the holidays.
-The great food, the holiday shopping, the time with friends, and some wonderful family traditions– all these make this time of year special for me.
+The great food, the holiday shopping, the time with friends, and some wonderful family traditions– all make this time of year special for me.
 But the holiday season can also be a dreaded time of year for me.
 It’s dreaded because I know at some point during the season, I’m going to find it difficult to celebrate.
 Like many others, I am going to struggle with the “holiday blues.”
-In this blog I hope you will see the reality of the holiday blues–what it is and what causes it.
+In this blog, I hope you will see the reality of the holiday blues–what it is and what causes it.
 Then, in a follow-up post, I want to talk about how you can minister to others as they struggle through it.

 So what are the holiday blues?